govinda472/cse15l-lab-reports/lab4.md

 output:
 ![image](https://user-images.githubusercontent.com/75463270/221772725-81fbf042-c5c9-4226-b11a-cafc41b42784.png)

-summary: The code I ran cloned the files from the github link into the working directory.
+summary: The commands I ran cloned the files from the github link into the working directory.
 The tab key helped auto complete the directory which I wanted to change into, which is helpful for preventing typos.

  ## step 6: Run the tests, demonstrating that they fail